 - Sharon Thompson

 - Department of Surgery Ipswich Hospital NHS Trust Heath Road Ipswich IP4 5PD

 Current NHS consultant posts held

 Consultant General, Laparoscopic and Colorectal Surgeon at Ipswich Hospital, Heath Road, Ipswich and at the Nuffield Ipswich Hospital, Foxhall Road, Ipswich.

 Surgical quality, novel approaches to laparoscopic (keyhole) surgery, proctology, cancer biology with particular focus on bowel cancer, Transanal Minimal Invasive Surgery (TAMIS)

-Family, walking, country western music.
+Family time, cycling, walking, country western music.